DashKiwi/PyKickguard/README.md

 ## Installation

+Only do the steps below if you want to run the python file instead of the exe.

 You can either run the setup.bat file found in the top folder (will ask for administrator) of the repository or manually download the required library's below.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the needed library's.